My research covers the following topics:

 Unpublished BA thesis

-• Adjectival Modification and Countability in Mandarin Chinese: A View from First Language Acquisition.
+• Adjectival Modification and Countability in Mandarin Chinese: An L1 Acquisition Study.

 Non-Interrogative Use of Mandarin Negative Wh-Pronoun Construction mei…shenme ‘not…what’